cdruee/austaltools/docs/configure-austaltools.rst

         building the url to download.
         Example: "atom_feed?id=awsomedata&crs=25832::xml"

+    "localstore":
+        (optional, str)
+        Path where downloaded files are stored locally.
+        If locally stored versions of some or all files in filelist are present, these copies are used.
+Only missing files are downloaded.
+        Intended to reduce traffic an transfer time in case multiple datasets are assebled from the same original data.

     "jsonpath":
         (required for json or geojson filelist, str) An path-like expression that selects filenames from a json-file.